-In the last decade, several universities in Indonesia have received assistance for the construction of student flats since the issuance of the policy on assistance for the construction of flats for universities.
-One of them is in the city of Bandung at the STAIPI Bandung Campus, Kec.
+Several universities in Indonesia have received assistance for the construction of student flats since the issuance of the policy on assistance for the construction of flats for higher education institutions.
+One of them is in the city of Bandung on the STAIPI Campus (Persistent Indonesian Islamic School of Religion) Bandung, Kec.
 Bojongsoang, Bandung City.
-This university received donations for the construction of a 1-tower student flat with a prototype design.
-In this observation, we will discuss the effectiveness of the use of special housing units for persons with disabilities in student flats, so that the housing facilities for persons with disabilities are used properly according to their designation.
-The research methodology used is qualitative by focusing on the physical condition of the room in each residential unit.
-In this 1 year, based on observations in the field, several student flats, especially housing units with disabilities, the implementation of inclusive designs has not been effective.
-One of them, the disabled room units are temporarily filled by other students.
-The conclusion of the effectiveness of the use of special rooms for the disabled is still not effective, because this student apartment facility has only been operating for 1 year from the 2020 Academic Year to the 2021 Academic Year.
+This university received donations for a 1-tower student flat building with a prototype design.
+In this observation, we will discuss the effectiveness of the use of special housing units for the disabled in student flats, and that these disabled residential facilities are used properly according to their designation.
+The research methodology used is qualitative, and the research method used is a literature review method.
+In the 1 year, the student flats facilities, especially the disabled housing units, and several applications of inclusive designs have not been effective.
+For example, the disabled housing unit is temporarily filled by other students.
+The conclusion from the effectiveness of the use of special housing for the disabled is still not effective, because this student Rusunawa facility has only been operating for 1 year from the 2020 Academic Year to the 2021 Academic Year.